dlebauer/ecological-forecasting-workflows-draft/Best Practices.md

-# Best Practices in Ecological Computing
+# Best Practices in Ecological Computing (Appendix?
+Separate Paper?)

 ...intentional play on "Best Practices in Scientific Computing \cite{Wilson_2014}, which we should start by discussing.

-These are notes from a group brainstorm / wishlist about what we wish everyone else did.
+_These are notes from a group brainstorm / wishlist about what we wish everyone else did.
 On the one hand, perhaps a valuable consensus and good information.
-On the other hand, a big scope, could be a separate paper, perhaps it is.
+On the other hand, a big scope, could be a separate paper, perhaps it is. _

  * Intro general background of sw best practices (e.g., White paper), plus acknowledge these are well-established software engineering practices
  * Discussion of desiridata: Reproducible, Traceable, Usable, Comparable, {Reusable}